JamiQ: ReputationWatch

 ReputationWatch is a reputation management service for small and medium-sized businesses and it is a collaboration between JamiQ and Singapore telecommunications company, Singapore Telecommunications (SingTel).
 Email alerts about local and relevant conversations on new sites and social media platforms such as blogs, forums, social networks and microblogs worldwide are sent to users.

 It is built on JamiQ’s social media monitoring technology to allow businesses to track real-time online conversations about their brands in their local market and it is only available on SingTel’s myBusiness Cloud Computing portal in Singapore.

 Notable Implementations

 Singapore General Elections Tracker 2011

 Data visualisation company, Swarm, collaborated with JamiQ to launch the Singapore General Elections 2011 Tracker.
 The visualisation chart displayed top mentioned keywords and trending topics discussed online, along with the most shared articles circulated on the web.
 The tracker aggregates news articles and blog posts from Google and Twitter data.

-Visualisation on Major Telecommunications Companies in Singapore

-The first of its kind in Singapore, an interactive relationship map was created by JamiQ's R&D team, showcasing how conversations and relationships on Twitter can impact the three major telecommunications companies in Singapore, namely SingTel, StarHub, and M1.
-The visualisation led to the publishing of a news story by The Straits Times, whereby JamiQ was interviewed, sharing insights on the situation of fake Twitter accounts making fun of well established organisations.

-"World's Coolest Intern" Competition by Standard Chartered Singapore

-The "World's Coolest Intern" competition is a recruitment drive for talent in Asia to help promote awareness of Standard Chartered Singapore’s online and mobile innovation, Breeze, in the social media space.
-The top 20 contestants were shortlisted to proceed to the second stage based on their digital footprint, which was assessed by JamiQ.